docelic/article_date/README.md

 # Introduction

-This repository contains a small, self-contained application for retrieving web pages, parsing their creation or modification dates, and printing various accompanying statistics.
+This repository contains a small, self-contained application for retrieving web pages, parsing their creation and modification dates, and printing various accompanying statistics.

-The user interface consists of a simple HTML form for specifying the URLs and viewing the statistics.
+The user interface consists of a simple HTML form for specifying the URLs and displaying statistics.
 It is available at at [http://localhost:3000/](http://localhost:3000/) once the application is running.